Last Updated on Dec 19, 2020

-Check out this Left & Right Audio Balance Settings in iOS 13/iOS 14, These settings change the sound level on left or Right Headphone, Bluetooth Airpods or Earbuds.
+Check out this Left & Right Audio Balance Settings on iPhone, iPad, or Mac, These settings change the sound level on left or Right Headphone, Bluetooth Airpods or Earbuds.
 Also, fix the issues one earphone louder than other while you pair external speaker or Sound System, or listen on your iPhone/iPad Speaker. got covered as Apple has removed Accessibility from the General Settings.
 Adjusting the left/right audio balance is helpful to enjoy music as per our choice.
 We get the privilege to choose on which speaker the song should play.
 Besides, when one side of AirPods or earphones stops working, at that time you can drag the slider towards the working side.
 Isn’t that awesome?
 I was amazed after knowing that Apple gives such flexibility to its users.

 we are happy to help you, submit this Form, if your solution is not covered in this article.

-After Update iOS 12 to iOS 13 or later, You may not able to find the settings for Speaker Balance left and Right on your iOS device.
+After Update iOS 13, iOS 14 or later, You may not able to find the settings for Speaker Balance left and Right on your iOS device.
 Also mono audio moved under the Audio/Visual.

 The step that Adjusts Audio Volume Balance Between Left and Right Channels for iPhone and iPadOS

 New iPadOS 13 and later, Also has the same settings for change Left/Right Audio Balance for Output Sound.

 Step #1: Open the “Settings” app on your iDevice.